Compromised Email Accounts

 There are a number of ways this may have occurred.
 For example, someone may have sent emails claiming to be from a company that you do business with and then coerced you to reveal your personal information.
 Visiting harmful web pages that install malware on your computer can also put your personal information at risk.

 It’s important to understand why, and what you can do to prevent it from happening in future.

 So your email account has been compromised.
 Now what?

 If we detect suspicious activity, we will temporarily suspend your account to prevent someone else from using it.
 We understand that this can be inconvenient, but we take your privacy very seriously, and want to ensure we protect you from having any further personal details compromised.

-You’ll need to call us on 13 22 00 and state ‘compromised email account’ so we can help you through the process to reactivate your email account.
+You’ll need to Contact us and state ‘compromised email account’ so we can help you through the process to reactivate your email account.

 Once your account is reactivated, there are a few steps you can take to further protect your account and minimise the likelihood of it being suspended again.

 - Check the filtering and forwarding rules in your email to ensure these have not been changed without your knowledge.